eads/hhdcpython/LESSON.md

 1. The name of the religious group always precedes the names of the registered members.
 2. The line with the name of the group always starts with the letters `SGAR` followed by some letters, numbers, and a space before the name of the group.
-3. In addition to the names of the members, there's some junk strewn about the file: The agency's URL, the page number, a header before the names that says
+3. In addition to the names of the members, there's some junk strewn about the file: The agency's URL, the page number, a header before the names that says "Nombre completo", a line that says "Total", and a line with a number corresponding to the total.

+These patterns pretty much spell out what needs to happen.

+* Read each line
+  * If the line starts with SGAR, get the stuff after the space and write it down as the current religious group.
+  * If the line matches any of the junk you identified, skip it.
+  * If none of the conditions above are met, the line must be a name.
+Write down the name along with the current religious group.